pbzona/lh-node/README.md

 The app is an API server that exposes a couple endpoints:

-- GET `/module/:id` returns an object of the form `{ data: WHATEVERYOUWANT }` where the variable is, quite literally, whatever you want.
+- GET `/module/:id` returns an object that will be used by the frontend to show some sort of visual feedback.
 The `id` parameter is the corresponding learning module.
 A frontend application (or any other client) can request this route during the appropriate workshop stage and get confirmation as to whether the user has successfully completed the task for that section.

 - **NOT IMPLEMENTED YET** GET `/content` returns an array of JSON objects that include instructional text to be displayed in the browser during the workshop.